RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 To activate SAML SSO:

+1. Sign out of any active SSO sessions with your identity provider.

 1. For **Activate SAML integration**, select the **Activate** button.

 1. From the **Logout notification** dialog, select **Continue**.
 This redirects you to your configured identity provider's sign-in screen.